-MKT 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester) This course involves directed project work of mutual interest to a student and faculty member.
+MKT 4493-94 Guided Independent Study (3)

+This course involves directed project work of mutual interest to a student and faculty member.
 Maximum credit of six hours.
 Note: This course may not be substituted for any required course.

+Prereauisite: MKT 3300

-Prerequisite: MKT 3300 MKT 4499 Marketing Internship (3) This course involves the practical application of marketing principles and theories in an actual business setting.
+MKT 4499 Marketing Internship (3)

+This course involves the practical application of marketing principles and theories in an actual business setting.
 Students gain practical, professional experience in conjunction with academic development under the supervision of both a faculty member and a manager within an organization.

 Note: This course may not be substituted for any required course.

 Prerequisites: Six semester hours in marketing courses beyond MKT 3300 and permission of instructor.

-MEDICAL COURSES (MLS) (Offered in hospital internship only) MLS 4400 Clinical Urinalysis (1) The imparting of skills for performing and interpreting routine urinalyses as well as special urinalysis procedures.
-Clinical Urinalysis Lab (1) MLS 4401 This lab section includes specimen handling procedure manual, audio-visual, quality control, record keeping, and reporting system.
-MLS 4402 Clinical Microbiology (4) This lecture course covers areas of bacteriology. mycology, and virology.
-MLS 4403 Clinical Microbiology Lab (2) This lab teaches identification methods, isolation methods, and current clinical techniques for working with bacteria, molds, viral, and rickettsia organisms.
-MLS 4404 Clinical Parasitology (1) Discussions concerning proper collection and handling of specimens for detection of parasites, techniques used to detect parasites and morphological features, and life cycles of important organisms.
-Clinical Parasitology Lab (1) MLS 4405 Use of the laboratory procedures and techniques for isolation and identification of parasitic organisms.
-MLS 4406 Clinical Hematology (4) Detailed studies of blood, including cell types, functions, number of cells, clotting mechanisms, coagulation disorders, platelet disorders, and other pertinent topics.
-Clinical Hematology Lab (2) MLS 4407 Special studies and training involving cell counts, hemoglobin and hematocrit determinations, and other special hematology procedures.
-MLS 4408 Immunohematology (3) This block involves blood banking, studies of the ABO blood group system, the Rh system, blood typing, antibody studies, and effects of transfusion.
-MLS 4409 Immunohematology Lab (1) Blood banking studies and techniques.
+MEDICAL COURSES (MLS)

+(Offered in hospital internship only)

+MLS 4400

+Clinical Urinalysis (1)

+The imparting of skills for performing and interpreting routine urinalyses as well as special urinalysis procedures.

+MLS 4401 Clinical Urinalysis Lab (1)

+This lab section includes specimen handling procedure manual, audio-visual, quality control, record keeping, and reporting system.

+Clinical Microbiology (4) MLS 4402

+This lecture course covers areas of bacteriology, mycology, and virology.

+MLS 4403 Clinical Microbiology Lab (2)

+This lab teaches identification methods, isolation methods, and current clinical techniques for working with bacteria, molds, viral, and rickettsia organisms.

+MLS 4404 Clinical Parasitology (1)

+Discussions concerning proper collection and handling of specimens for detection of parasites, techniques used to detect parasites and morphological features, and life cycles of important organisms.

+MLS 4405 Clinical Parasitology Lab (1)

+Use of the laboratory procedures and techniques for isolation and identification of parasitic organisms.

+MLS 4406

+Clinical Hematology (4)

+Detailed studies of blood, including cell types, functions, number of cells, clotting mechanisms, coagulation disorders, platelet disorders, and other pertinent topics.

+Clinical Hematology Lab (2) MLS 4407

+Special studies and training involving cell counts, hemoglobin and hematocrit determinations, and other special hematology procedures.

+Immunohematology (3) MLS 4408

+This block involves blood banking, studies of the ABO blood group system, the Rh system, blood typing, antibody studies, and effects of transfusion.

+Immunohematology Lab (1) MLS 4409

+Blood banking studies and techniques.
 Clinical applications of procedures under direct supervision.

-Clinical Serology (2) MLS 4410 Lectures emphasizing the principles and interpretations of immunological procedures.
+Clinical Serology (2) MLS 4410

+Lectures emphasizing the principles and interpretations of immunological procedures.
 The study of the immune systems of the body.
 Antigenantibody studies and techniques.

-Clinical Serology Lab (1) MLS 4411 In this lab, the student becomes proficient in running and interpreting serology (immunology) MLS 4412 Clinical Chemistry (6) This lecture course focuses on the principles and interpretations of biochemical analytical methods, clinical calculations, and quality control.
-MLS 4413 Clinical Chemistry Lab (4) This lab rotation provides the practical experience of running biochemical tests and interpreting their results.
+MLS 4411 Clinical Serology Lab (1)

+In this lab, the student becomes proficient in running and interpreting serology (immunology)

+MLS 4412 Clinical Chemistry (6)

+This lecture course focuses on the principles and interpretations of biochemical analytical methods, clinical calculations, and quality control.

+Clinical Chemistry Lab (4) MLS 4413

+This lab rotation provides the practical experience of running biochemical tests and interpreting their results.
 Some prior experience with instrumentation is required in order to understand how to use and care for clinical instruments.

-MILITARY SCIENCE AND LEADERSHIP COURSES (MSL) Foundations of Officership (1) MSL 1101 This course features an introduction to life in the U.S. Army.
+MILITARY SCIENCE AND LEADERSHIP COURSES (MSL)

+MSL 1101 Foundations of Officership (1)

+This course features an introduction to life in the U.S. Army.
 Topics include leadership, the unique duties and responsibilities of officers, the organization and role of the Army, basic life skills pertaining to fitness and communication, and an analysis of Army values and expected ethical behavior.

 Co-requisite: MS 1104.